NEED HELP

 Grub damage in a back yard.
 The birds have caused even more damage by feeding on the grubs.

-Consult your local nursery or home center for the best control.
+Consult your local nursery or home center for the best insect control.
 Use only the recommended rate for insecticides!
 “More” is not “better” when it comes to insecticides.
 For more detailed information and sketches of some of these insects you can visit the Master Gardner website.

 Slideshows